aappddeevv/zio-test/README.md

 * ZIO does not preclude you jumping the stack if you want to still handle things the traditional way.

-Probably the most important conclusion is that an explicit `E` in `IO` gives you an option of handling errors differently *if* you want to.
-So choices is good given that it is not overly complicated.
+Probably the most important conclusion is that a type parameter `E` in `IO` gives you an option of handling errors differently *if* you want to.
+So choices are good given that it is not overly complicated.